 Q: How do patients receive donated blood stem cells?

-Who is the Asian American Donor Program and how are they related to the NMDP?
+Q: Who is Asian American Donor Program and how are they related to the Be The Match?

-Please visit our How to Become a Donor page.
-The first step to being a donor is to register to get on to the NMDP database of potential donors.
-First, a cheek swab sample is taken to determine your Human Leukocyte Antigen (HLA) type.
-The HLA type is listed in a computerized database, which is linked with the NMDP.
-If you are a potential match, you are contacted for additional blood tests.
-If laboratory tests reflect a potentially successful match, a detailed information session is arranged so that you can decide whether or not to proceed.
-If you decide to proceed, you are provided a full health screening before the actual marrow or PBSC collection
+A: Please visit our How to Become a Donor page.
+The first step to being a donor is to register as a member on the Be The Match Registry, by complete a donor consent form.
+Second, a cheek swab sample is taken to determine your Human Leukocyte Antigen (HLA) type.
+The HLA type is, on be The Match Registry.
+If you are identified as a potential match, you are contacted for additional blood tests.
+If tests reflect a potentially successful match, a detailed information session is arranged so that you can decide whether or not to proceed.
+If you decide to proceed, you are provided a full health screening before the actual bone marrow or PBSC collection.

-How do I register for the NMDP’s registry?
+Q: How do I register for the Be The Match registry?

-You can register by visiting one of AADP’s drives.
-Visit our Calendar for a listing of all our upcoming drives.
-When you come to register, please remember to bring your Driver’s License, Social Security No. or ID No. and the complete information of two contacts who do not live with you and who do not live with each other.
-If none of our drives are convenient for you, please contact us for a donor center near you that you can visit or for us to send you a mail-in registration kit.
+A: You can register by attending one of AADP’s drives.
+Visit our calendar for a listing of all our upcoming drives.
+When you come to register, please remember to bring complete information of two contacts who do not live with you and who do not live with each other.
+If none of our drives are convenient for you, Click here and request that a home kit be mailed to you.

 When You Are Called As A Match

-During a marrow donation, the stem cells are collected from the donor during a surgical procedure using a special needle inserted into the hip bone and NOT the spine.
-The procedure is usually performed as an outpatient service, but may require a donor to spend one night in the hospital.
-For a more detailed explanation, please visit our How to Become a Donor page.
+A: The bone marrow is collected from the donor during a surgical procedure using a special needle inserted into the hip bone and NOT the spine.
+The procedure is usually performed in the hospital operating room, as an outpatient service, but may require a donor to spend one night in the hospital.
+For a more detailed explanation, please visit our Donation Process page.